a-nasikun/FastSpectrum/README.md

 ## Fast Approximation of Eigenproblem of Laplace-Beltrami Operator from Triangle Mesh

-We approximate the lowest part of the eigenvalues and eigenfunctions of Laplace-Beltrami operator, to have faster speed, less storage, and quicker mapping to world coordinates.
-Our general idea is to construct a subspace (from the original space) that can approximate the low frequency (smooth) functions on the manifolds.
-Then we will solve the eigenproblem restricted to such subspace.
+We _approximate_ the lowest part of the _eigenvalues_ and _eigenfunctions_ of **Laplace-Beltrami operator**, to have faster speed, less storage, and quicker mapping to world coordinates.
+Our general idea is to construct a **subspace** (from the original space) that can approximate the _low frequency (smooth)_ functions on the manifold.
+Then we will solve the eigenproblem _restricted to such subspace_.

 Here is main construct of our approximation scheme:
 1. Construct a subspace